VESTIBULAR AND VERTIGO

 What Happens During My Visit?

-A thorough assessment is performed, based on your symptoms, which may include observing:
+A thorough assessment is performed based on your symptoms, which may include observing the following:

 A treatment program is individualized for each client and may involve a repositioning technique or exercise.

 The main types of exercises that physiotherapists can use are: